vishal-chaubey/counterSockettApp/README.md

 * [API docs can see](#API-docs-can-see)

 ## General info
+This Project consist of
-This is a dummy project that create entry every second in DB (Mongodb) by cron job and also send notification by socket while creating entry in db and craeted a get api to see all created data, can be see API docs on swagger (As swagger added for API docs in this project) also written test cases for functions
+* App that create entry every second in DB (Mongodb) by cron job
+* Send notification by socket while creating entry in db
+* API to get all created data,
+* API documentation on swagger
+* Test cases for each functions

 ## Technologies
 Project is created with: